-The ways we work and live are not very well suited to keeping an active, healthy body.
-Even those of us who work at home may not get very many opportunities to be active, and when we’re at our busiest we may not have a chance to get away from the computer at all.
+The ways we work and live are not well suited to keeping an active, healthy body.
+Even those of us who work-at-home may not get very many opportunities to be active, and when we’re at our busiest, we may not have a chance to get away from the computer at all.

 When I first began working at home, I found myself losing muscle tone and gaining weight.
 I was much busier than I had expected I would be and often forgot to make time to get to the gym or even exercise at home, letting my fitness goals slip.
 I had never had a problem with this when I had a desk job!

 There are a few tricks you can use to boost your metabolism.
 Having a body with a high level of metabolic activity keeps extra weight off and makes it easier for you to stay fit.